 Quincy is the largest city in Norfolk County, Massachusetts, United States.
 It is part of Metropolitan Boston and one of Boston's immediate southern suburbs.
-Its population in 2014 was 93,397, making it the eighth largest city in the state.
 The Council on Aging works to provide the elder members of the community with uncompromising services to ensure a high quality of life.
 Programs and Services include:

 - Equipment Loan Program: This program will loan used equipment to seniors in need. - i.e. wheel chairs, canes, walkers, crutches.
 For more information call (617) 376-1521.